 In simple words: behave naturally, like a real person, not a bot.

 Is the growth of your followers’ base stable?
-Or the number of your followers is rather decreasing?
-If you were gaining quite many new followers after adding each post and now you are not, most probably the latest content you add can’t be found by people.
+Or is the number of your followers decreasing?
+If you gained many new followers after adding each post and now you are not, most probably the latest content you added can’t be found by people.

 A similar situation is with impressions: